-Students can earn 6-9 credit hours in six weeks in Barcelona.
-Students will enroll in at least one University of Nebraska-Lincoln CBA course and 1-2 courses at IAU College, the host institution in Barcelona.
-Extended course options for additional language learning and internship placement is available for interested students.
+Students can earn 6 credit hours in six weeks in Barcelona.
+Students will enroll in 2 courses at IAU College, the host institution in Barcelona.
+Extended course options for additional language learning and internship placement is available for interested students.*

-Students will also choose 1-2 IAU College courses; which include:
+Students will choose 2 IAU College courses; which include:

 - Intercultural Management approved as equivalent to MNGT 414 (Leadership in a Global Context) or MNGT491

 BUS305- Global Marketing approved as equivalent to MRKT 453 (International Marketing)

 SPAN101B, SPAN102A, SPAN202C, SPAN301A (Spanish Language Courses)